codingtherapist/HugoBlog/content/about/index.en.md

 * about ergonomics (standing desks and specialized keyboards/ mice have saved my life!)<br><br>

 📫 How to reach me: [On my personal site](https://africamincey.netlify.app/)<br><br>

-⚡ Fun fact: One of the reasons I transitioned from the therapy field to technology is because I became more interested in problem-solving how to make the virtual therapy tools I was using better and more accessible (streamlining documentation tools, building therapeutic gaming rooms, etc).<br><br>

 <b>Bonus:</b> Interested in learning beginner-friendly stretches for developers who sit at a computer all day?
 Check out the first issue of the Biweekly Stretch of the Week Newsletter below and [Subscribe here for more](https://www.getrevue.co/profile/Africakenyah?via=twitter-profile)